 Increase traffic to your website

-Even in a pay-to-play market, you can grab some free eyeballs to your website when you blog on a regular basis.
+Even in a pay-to-play market, you can grab some free traffic to your website when you blog on a regular basis.
 One major bonus to your business when you start blogging is the increase you experience in your site traffic.
 Remember that when you blog consistently, you are giving Google ‘inventory’ to stock the shelves with so to speak.

 The more Google can find of your content, the greater the opportunity to share your work with others.
 When your website is well constructed AND you write to the best topics for your brand (that are not too competitive), over time, you should see an increase in traffic.